Uni2D: A Universal Machine Learning Interatomic Potential for Two-Dimensional Materials: Results and Discussion

-Using the refined ML-IAP, we performed high-throughput initial relaxation of all 1,701 candidate structures.
-After filtering based on space group symmetry, 1,660 structures were retained on average across the committee models (detailed statistics are provided in the SI Table \ref{tab:highthrough-put-screening}).
-These structures were then evaluated for mechanical and dynamical stability by computing their elastic constants and phonon dispersion relations.
-Only those satisfying the Born stability criteria \cite{Mazdziarz2019} and exhibiting no imaginary phonon modes were retained, resulting in 910 stable candidates.
-To assess thermal stability,MD simulations were carried out using the ML model, further reducing the number of candidates to 165.
-These 165 structures were then fully relaxed using DFT.
-We applied thermodynamic screening by requiring negative formation energy and energy above hull~\cite{research2022} less than 0.15~eV/atom, yielding 9 potentially synthesizable structures.
-Phonon calculations at the DFT level were subsequently performed for the 9 candidates to confirm their dynamical stability.
-As a result, 4 fully stable compounds were identified: \ce{MoSi2N4}, \ce{WSi2N4} , \ce{VSi2As4} and \ce{ZrSi2As4} (see SI Figure \ref{fig:ma2z4_band_structures} and \ref{fig:ma2z4_phonon_bands} ).
-Although our current search was constrained to a fixed structural template, the methodology is in principle applicable to arbitrary prototypes and chemical spaces.
-The capability to perform large-scale, composition-wide screening with high fidelity paves the way for accelerated, data-driven exploration of novel functional materials.
+Using an ensemble strategy similar to \texttt{DP-GEN}\cite{ZHANG2020107206}, we performed high-throughput initial relaxation of all 1,701 candidate structures with Uni2D.
+After filtering based on space-group symmetry, 1,651 structures were retained on average across the committee models (see SI Table~\ref{tab:model_compare}).
+These structures were subsequently evaluated for mechanical and dynamical stability by computing elastic constants and phonon dispersion relations.
+Only those satisfying the Born stability criteria \cite{Mazdziarz2019} and exhibiting no imaginary phonon modes were retained, resulting in 536 stable candidates.
+To further assess thermodynamic stability, these 536 structures were fully relaxed using DFT calculations.
+Thermodynamic screening was then performed by requiring negative formation energies and energies above the convex hull less than 0.13 eV/atom~\cite{research2022}, yielding 12 potentially synthesizable structures.
+Phonon calculations at the DFT level were subsequently conducted to confirm their dynamical stability, and ultimately 12 fully stable compounds were identified (see Table~\ref{tab:screened_compounds}, SI Figure~\ref{fig:ma2z4_band_structures} and Figure~\ref{fig:ma2z4_phonon_bands}).
+Notably, \ce{MoSi2N4} and \ce{WSi2N4} have already been experimentally synthesized \cite{MoS2N4-science}, while \ce{VSi2As4} has been theoretically predicted as a bipolar magnetic semiconductor \cite{wang_prm,research2022} with a high Curie temperature (900 K) \cite{PhysRevB.106.235401}.